Barker / Norton & Barker Rocking Horses

 This fascinating photo appeared in the Rocking Horse Magazine in July 2000 ( issue No 4 ) and it is reproduced here with permission and many thanks to Anthony Dew of the Rocking Horse Shop, Fangfoss, Yorks.

 The Barker horses that I have found are very distinctive and easily identified.
-The folowing pictures show some of the important features.
+The following pictures show some of the important features.

 email jane@oldrockinghorses.co.uk for further information